-Though no-one knows exactly where or when surfing was invented – it’s been practised for generations in the South Pacific islands, and it’s thought that Polynesian settlers in Hawaii initially introduced the sport to the West – Australia is the country with which it’s most associated.
+Although no-one knows exactly where or when surfing was invented – it’s been practised for generations in the South Pacific islands, and it’s thought that Polynesian settlers in Hawaii initially introduced the sport to the West – Australia is the country with which it’s most associated.

-Several beaches of wildly differing character can be found in this corner of New South Wales, located on a scenic drive around Ramada Shoal Bay.
+Several beaches of wildly differing character can be found in this corner of New South Wales, located on a scenic drive around Club Wyndham Shoal Bay.
 If you’re the kind of person that doesn’t shy away from five-metre waves, head on down to either Lighthouse or Treachery Beach at Seal Rocks.

 As the southern winds blow, ready your board (and your nerves) as the ocean’s natural roller coasters rumble in.

 For something a little more tranquil, make your way to Pacific Palms.
 There are still waves here, but they’re slow-moving and gentle, meaning you can take it easy.
 If you’re especially lucky, a gang of dolphins might turn up and share the waves with you!

 One more thing: this small pocket of New South Wales is largely undeveloped, so don’t come here expecting a wild night at the clubs – you make your own adventures on the peaceful beaches.

 Yallingup, a town in the northern reaches of Western Australia, may be tiny in size, but its waves certainly aren’t.
 Found bare minutes from Club Wyndham Dunsborough, Yallingup is not just a great surfing area – it’s also home to a suite of wineries, and the two often intertwine.